godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 == Installation ==

 1. Be sure you're running WooCommerce 2.1+
-2. Upload the entire 'woocommerce-product-sku-generator' folder to the '/wp-content/plugins/' directory
+2. Search for "WooCommerce Product SKU Generator" under Plugins &gt; Add New
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to **WooCommerce &gt; Settings &gt; Products** and scroll down to "Product Data".
+4. Go to **WooCommerce &gt; Settings &gt; Products** and scroll down to "Generate SKUs for:".
 Here you have the option to generate SKUs for only simple / parent products, variations, or both.
 5. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for more help if needed.

 **NOTE that** any time a product is updated, its SKU will be generated, so this may override old SKUs if you update products.
 This plugin is meant for complete SKU automation, or you can selectively enable / disable it as needed.

 == Frequently Asked Questions ==

 = What happens to my old SKUs? =
 This plugin generates SKUs any time products are created or updated.
 Your old SKUs will be overridden if you use it - **only** leave the plugin enabled if you don't want to manage SKUs yourself.